-Stefon Harris and Sonic Creed made a joyous noise at the Miller Theater last Saturday.
+Stefon Harris and his group, Sonic Creed, made a joyous noise at the Miller Theater last Saturday, January 30, 2016.

-During two sets, the ensemble performed jazz classics, such as George Gershwin’s I Love You Porgy, Horace Silver’s Cape Verdean Blues, Wayne Shorter’s Go and original compositions by Harris.
+During two sets, the ensemble performed jazz classics, such as George Gershwin’s I Love You Porgy, Horace Silver’s Cape Verdean Blues, Wayne Shorter’s Go, and original compositions by Mr. Harris.

-There was no shortage of bright moments however I was most impressed with the ensemble’s interpretation of I Love You Porgy; the distinctive.
-Also, the commanding “voices” of James Francies and Pinderhughes who contributed to the conversation and made it seem effortless.
+There was no shortage of bright moments however, I was most impressed with the ensemble’s interpretation of I Love You Porgy.”
+Also, the commanding voices of James Francies and Pinderhughes effortlessly contributed to the musical conversation.

 Harris is a consummate musician, leader, and showman whose every note exudes passion and joy.
-In a brief conversation with Harris, via Facebook, he told me he is “energized” and “pushing his creative limits.”
+In a brief conversation with Harris via Facebook, he said he is “energized” and “pushing his creative limits.”

-Miller Theatre at Columbia University is the leading presenter of new music in New York City and one of the most vital forces nationwide for innovative programming.
-In partnership with the Columbia University School of the Arts, Miller is dedicated to producing and presenting unique events, with a focus on contemporary and early music, jazz, opera, and multimedia performances
+The Miller Theatre at Columbia University is the leading presenter of new music in New York City and one of the most vital forces nationwide for innovative programming.
+In partnership with the Columbia University School of the Arts, Miller produces and presents unique events focusing on contemporary and early music, jazz, opera, and multimedia performances.